-Walgreen's prescription for world domination of the drugstore industry relies on acquisitions at home and abroad.
-The nation's #1 drugstore chain operates more than 8,300 mostly freestanding Walgreens stores in all 50 US states, the District of Columbia, and Puerto Rico.
+Walgreen's prescription for world domination relies on acquisitions at home and abroad.
+The nation's #1 drugstore chain operates some 8,300 mostly freestanding Walgreens stores in all 50 US states, the District of Columbia, the Virgin Islands, and Puerto Rico.
 Prescription drugs account for about two-thirds of sales; the rest comes from general merchandise, over-the-counter medications, cosmetics, and groceries.
 Most Walgreens stores offer drive-through pharmacies and one-hour photo processing.
-In a strategic shift, Walgreen has become increasingly acquisitive.
-Having blanketed the US with its drugstores, ubiquitous Walgreen is now looking to Europe and fill-in acquisitions at home for growth.
+After years of at-home acquisitions and nibbles in Europe, in 2014 the company fully acquired the Swiss-based

 Walgreen's drugstores specialize in the retail sale of prescription and non-prescription drugs and general merchandise.
 General merchandise includes convenience and fresh foods, household items, personal care, beauty care, photofinishing and candy.
-In 2014 prescription drugs represented 64% of total sales, general merchandise represented 26% of total sales, and non-prescription drugs represented 10% of total sales.
+Pescription drugs represent nearly 65% of total sales, general merchandise represented more than 25% of total sales, and non-prescription drugs represented another 10% of total sales.

 Mergers and Acquisitions

 In late 2013, looking to strengthen its presence in the fast-growing North Carolina market, Walgreen acquired regional chain drug operator